-Transbay District - San Francisco
+Transbay: A Transit District for San Francisco

 The Loma Prieta earthquake that struck in 1989 created an opportunity to rethink San Francisco’s South of Market district.
 Three decades later, a new multimodal transit hub and commercial district is taking shape.
 The Transbay Terminal, considered the “Grand Central of the West,” will eventually accommodate 100,000 passengers each weekday with high-speed rail and new regional rail links.